SteeltoeOSS/Documentation/docs/2-configuration/hosted-extensions.md

 >NOTE: If either environment variable `PORT` or `SERVER_PORT` is found, neither of the optional parameters will be used.

-## UseCloudFoundryHosting [Deprecated]
+## UseCloudFoundryHosting

- `UseCloudFoundryHosting` is provided in the NuGet package `Steeltoe.Extensions.Configuration.CloudFoundryCore`.
+ `UseCloudFoundryHosting` is now deprecated, but is still available in the NuGet package `Steeltoe.Extensions.Configuration.CloudFoundryCore`.
 This extension has been superseded by `UseCloudHosting`, but is still available in the 2.x line.
 This extension will automatically use the environment variable `PORT` (when present) to set the address the application is listening on.
 This sample illustrates basic usage:

 ```csharp
     public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>